oduwoleiyanu/ncbi_cog_classifier/README.md

 # NCBI COG Classifier

 A Python tool for classifying protein sequences using the NCBI COG (Clusters of Orthologous Groups) database.
+Here is a project I did during my summer school at the EMSL PNNL exploring the agentic AI tools.

 ## Overview